Watchlist Policy Configuration

 The Entity Correlation Score (0–100) indicates how likely it is that your customer and the list entity are the same person or business.
 It factors in multiple identifiers such as name, DOB, and country.

 Default Entity Correlation Score threshold: 0.
-Statistical significance is observed at 65, which we recommend as a starting point for most customers.
+Socure observes statistical significance at 65, which is the recommended starting point for most customers.

-Why it matters: This score has been shown to reduce false positives by up to 78%, making it a powerful tuning tool.
+Why it matters: This score reduces false positives by up to 78%, making it a powerful tuning tool.

 Step 4 - Set false positive reduction filters